Frequently asked questions:

 4. Do the pendants come with a chain?

 Pendants come with a starter 18 in. silver or gold finish chain OR a 17 inch black leather cord depending on the style pendant you choose.
 The individual listings will specify if the jewelry comes with a chain or cord.
-Both chains and cords have a 1 inch extender to allow for some adjustment to the length.
 Sterling Silver chain is available for additional $20.
+Chains do not come with any warranty.

 5. How do I know the jewelry I receive has MY loved one’s ashes?